Archives

 9781922326553

 Tatty Mouse wants to play in her brother’s band, but given they already have a guitarist, a saxophonist and a singer, she has to find a place.
-Known as the ‘mend-it, make-it mouse”, and so, after consulting a book she decides on maracas and drums and sets to, using everyday objects from her home to make her own musical instruments.
+Known as the ‘mend-it, make-it mouse”, and so, after consulting a book she decides on maracas and drums and sets using everyday objects from her home to make her own musical instruments.

 The board book format lends itself perfectly to a lift-the-flap experience for our youngest readers as they follow Tatty Mouse’s instructions, perhaps making their own versions as they do because everything she uses is readily available.